entria/react-native-fontawesome/README.md

 ```

 # Note on hyphens
-Javascript don't accept hyphens as valid object names hence all hyphens where removed and
+Javascript don't accept hyphens as valid object names hence all hyphens were removed and
 names converted to camel case.

 Example: `th-large` becomes `thLarge`